osteensco/fastTravelCLI/README.md

 ft relative/dir
 ft ..
 ft -

-ft ./dir
-# or
+# ft supports relative paths in the working directory and CDPATH

-ft dir/
+ft dir

 # ft allows you to visit previously visited directories